raphaelmansuy/digital_palace/README.md

 - [Representation Ingeneering](https://vgel.me/posts/representation-engineering/) Representation Engineering Mistral-7B an Acid Trip 💊

+## Voice

+- [VoiceCraft](https://github.com/jasonppy/VoiceCraft)  Zero-Shot Speech Editing and Text-to-Speech in the Wild

 ## Mac App

 - [Enchanted](https://github.com/AugustDev/enchanted) Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.